swcarpentry/DEPRECATED-boot-camps/VMSetup.md

 * You should see some files and a `README.TXT` with information about installed software packages

 The VM's root username is `vm` and password is `ubuntu`.

+## For the data management session...populate MongoDB with our test data...

+Please see our [sample data](data/DATA.md) page and our [CSV to JSON Python script](data/csv_to_json.py) for information on how to populate your MongoDB database with the data we'll use for this session.